 Yet, I have checked on the internet and have found a “Known Issues” page from the “CAASPP” web page available athttp://www.caaspp.org/system-status/issues-log.html .

 It also seems like there is a help desk accessible by chat, e-mail or by phone on the right side of the web page.
 I truly hope this can help you solve your issue.”

 We haven’t moved on, Google, because we can’t.
 This is a Google process problem not a CAASPP problem and we need it resolved by Google ASAP.

-Michael Carter is discussing.
+Paul Mahoney and Michael Carter are discussing.
 Toggle Comments

 I don’t often use my phone to make calls but when I do, I have a crazy expectation of being able to adjust the volume to an appropriate level.
 Yesterday I found out that when using my Nexus 6P with earbuds, the volume is really loud.
 When I tried to turn it down, I discovered that the OS call volume slider won’t let me adjust the call volume below a minimum threshold, which is still way too loud.
 The alarm, notification and media volume sliders all let me go down to zero, but strangely the call volume slider won’t go below 20%, as if Google is concerned I might accidentally set the volume to zero and not be able to hear people talking on the other end of a call.

 It turns out others have the same issue.
 I’m hoping this is a simple UI fix that will come out in an update because as of right now, my ears hurt after a long phone conversation with earbuds.
 I tried using the phone with no earbuds but the minimum handset volume is too loud too.
 Same issue, no volume control below that 20% hard stop.
 Not good Google, not good.